anilmainali/Tricentis-Tosca/GettingStartedWithTosca.md

 6. Click OK.

+Message will appeapear saying your workspace has created successfully.

+Close the message dialog.

+Your tosca will open with a default view of tosca.
+Here all the base subsets has been imported.

+You will find many elements on the modules section.

 # Delete a Project
 1. Navigate to where you have saved your project

 In my case C:\Tosca_Projects\Tosca_Workspaces

 2. Select and delete the Project/workspace

+# Create a Module Identify by Property
+## Use XScan to create a Module

 # Resources
 https://support.tricentis.com/community/manuals.do